-We presented a framework for modelling of timed workflow processes via timed-arc workflow nets and studied the classical problem of soundness and its extension to time-bounded (strong) soundness.
+We presented a framework for modelling of timed workflow processes via timedarc workflow nets and studied the classical problem of soundness and its extension to time-bounded (strong) soundness.
 We provided a comprehensive analysis of decidability/undecidability of soundness and strong soundness on different subclasses of timed-arc workflow nets.
-We also suggested efficient algorithms for computing minimum and maximum execution times of a given workflow in the discrete-time semantics and implemented all algorithms within the tool TAPAAL [10].
-As a result we have a complete theory for checking soundness on timed workflow nets in the discrete-time semantics and contrary to many other papers studying different variants of workflow processes, we took a step further by providing an efficient implementation of the algorithms, including a platform independent GUI support for modular design of timed workflow nets and visual error trace debugging.
+We also suggested efficient algorithms for computing minimum and maximum execution times of a given workflow and implemented all algorithms within the tool TAPAAL [5].
+As a result we have a complete theory for checking soundness on timed workflow nets and contrary to many other papers studying different variants of workflow processes, we took a step further by providing efficient implementation of the algorithms, including a platform independent GUI support for modular design of timed workflow nets and visual error trace debugging.
 The tool is open-source and freely available at www.tapaal.net.
 The practical usability of the approach was documented on three industry-inspired case studies, demonstrating a promising potential for verification of larger timed workflows.